Self-tuning inflation: Acknowledgements

 \section{Acknowledgements}

-The work of P.P. was supported by the MEPhI Program Priority 2030.
+The authors are grateful to the anonymous referees for proposing improvements to the text.
+The work of P.P. was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS”, Grant No. 22-1-5-114-1 and the MEPhI Program Priority 2030.
 The work of S.G.R. has been supported by the Kazan Federal University Strategic Academic Leadership Program.
+P.P. is also grateful to M.Valialshchikov for his interest in the work.

-\section{Appendix. \\ Limits caused by quantum fluctuations}
+\section{Appendix: Limits caused by quantum fluctuations}

 Here we show that restrictions posed by quantum fluctuations have to be taken into account when studying compact extra dimensions for two reasons.
 The first one is evident {---} the $\D$-dimensional Planck mass $m_\D$ differs from the 4-dimensional one, so the $\D$-dimensional Planck lengths $l_\D=m^{-1}_\D$ could be much larger than the standard one.
 The classical form of the metric of compact dimensions is irrelevant if their size is smaller than $l_\D$.
 In our case, it means that the classical solutions discussed above are invalid at the intervals $\delta l= \e^{\beta_\cc}\Delta u < 1$.
 Therefore, the solution to the classical equations should not be taken into account in the interval $\Delta u\sim \e^{-\beta_\cc}$.
 For the same reason, the scale of compact extra dimensions can not be arbitrarily small.
 Here and below, all values are expressed in terms of the $\D$-dimensional Planck mass $m_\D$.
-Another point is the critical length $\delta l_f$ for which the quantum fluctuations of fields can not be neglected.
-It is of interest to compare both lengths, $l_\D$ and $\delta l_f$.
+Another point is the critical length $\delta l_\cc$ for which the quantum fluctuations of fields can not be neglected.
+It is of interest to compare both lengths, $l_\D$ and $\delta l_\cc$.

 Suppose that the scalar field moves starting from the configuration $\chi(x,t_1)$ at the moment $t_1$ to the configuration $\chi(x,t_2)$ at the moment $t_2$.
 Its average value can be found as